This calculator can be used to "add" or "subtract" two time values. Input fields can be left blank, which will be taken as 0 by default.

 In Newton's Philosophiæ Naturalis Principia Mathematica, Newton tackled the concepts of space and time as absolutes.
 He argued that absolute time exists and flows without any regard to external factors, and called this "duration."
 According to Newton, absolute time can only be understood mathematically, since it is imperceptible.
 Relative time on the other hand, is what humans actually perceive and is a measurement of "duration" through the motion of objects, such as the sun and the moon.
 Newton's realist view is sometimes referred to as Newtonian time.

 Contrary to Newton's assertions, Leibniz believed that time only makes sense in the presence of objects with which it can interact.
 According to Leibniz, time is nothing more than a concept similar to space and numbers that allows humans to compare and sequence events.
 Within this argument, known as relational time, time itself cannot be measured.
-It is simply the way in which humans subjectively perceive and sequence the objects, events and experiences accumulated throughout their lifetimes.
+It is simply the way in which humans subjectively perceive and sequence the objects, events, and experiences accumulated throughout their lifetimes.

 One of the prominent arguments that arose from the correspondence between Newton's spokesman Samuel Clarke and Leibniz is referred to as the bucket argument, or Newton's bucket.
 In this argument, water in a bucket hanging stationary from a rope begins with a flat surface, which becomes concave as the water and bucket are made to spin.
 If the bucket's rotation is then stopped, the water remains concave during the period it continues to spin.
 Since this example showed that the concavity of the water was not based on an interaction between the bucket and the water, Newton claimed that the water was rotating in relation to a third entity, absolute space.
 He argued that absolute space was necessary in order to account for cases where a relationalist perspective could not fully explain an object's rotation and acceleration.
 Despite Leibniz's efforts, this Newtonian concept of physics remained prevalent for nearly two centuries.

-While many scientists including Ernst Mach, Albert A. Michelson, Hendrik Lorentz, and Henri Poincare among others contributed to what would ultimately transform theoretical physics and astronomy, the scientist credited with compiling and describing the theory of relativity and the Lorenz Transformation was Albert Einstein.
-Unlike Newton, who believed that time moved identically for all observers regardless of frame of reference, Einstein, building on Leibniz's view that time is relative, introduced the idea of spacetime as connected, rather than separate concepts of space and time.
+While many scientists, including Ernst Mach, Albert A. Michelson, Hendrik Lorentz, and Henri Poincare among others, contributed to what would ultimately transform theoretical physics and astronomy, the scientist credited with compiling and describing the theory of relativity and the Lorenz Transformation was Albert Einstein.
+Unlike Newton, who believed that time moved identically for all observers regardless of the frame of reference, Einstein, building on Leibniz's view that time is relative, introduced the idea of spacetime as connected, rather than separate concepts of space and time.
 Einstein posited that the speed of light, c, in vacuum, is the same for all observers, independent of the motion of the light source, and relates distances measured in space with distances measured in time.
 Essentially, for observers within different inertial frames of reference (different relative velocities), both the shape of space as well as the measurement of time simultaneously change due to the invariance of the speed of light – a view vastly different from Newton's.
 A common example depicting this involves a spaceship moving near the speed of light.
-To an observer on another spaceship moving at a different speed, time would move slower on the spaceship travelling at near the speed of light, and would theoretically stop if the spaceship could actually reach the speed of light.
+To an observer on another spaceship moving at a different speed, time would move slower on the spaceship traveling at near the speed of light, and would theoretically stop if the spaceship could actually reach the speed of light.

 To put it simply, if an object moves faster through space, it will move slower through time, and if an object moves slower through space, it will move faster through time.
 This has to occur in order for the speed of light to remain constant.